The plot shows the location of the SO2 alerts of the selected month, or

-to be more precise: it shows the location of the centre of the
+it shows the location of the centre of the

-segment that triggered the alert.
+segment that triggered the notification.

 Coloured circles are used to symbolise different cases:

-- Alerts indicated by red circles, with small (large) circles for
+Notifications indicated by red circles, with small (large) circles for

 low (high) SO2 concentrations (VCD, given in Dobson Units), are in most